Symphony No. 59 (Haydn): Nickname (Fire)

 The symphony has long been popularly known as the Feuer or Fire symphony.
 As with most other monikers attached to Haydn's symphonies, the name itself did not originate with the composer.
 For a long time, the attributed title was thought to refer to the fiery nature of the composition, particularly the rather unusually spirited first movement (marked Presto, a tempo indication more typical of final movements) and the brief but energetic last movement, which features prominent horn fanfares and coruscating runs on the strings.
 However, there is nothing particularly distinguishing about any of the movements that would make it more impassioned than other symphonic compositions by Haydn during this period.

 Instead, the nickname almost certainly derives from the use of several movements as accompanying music to a performance of the play Die Feuersbrunst by Gustav Friedrich Wilhelm Großmann, which was performed at Eszterháza in either (depending on the source) 1774 or 1778.
 An extant manuscript of the symphony dating from Haydn's lifetime bears the title Feuer Sinfonia.
 This play performance likely accounts for the symphony’s misnumbering immediately before the Symphony No. 60 Il Distratto), which is derived from music composed 1774-5 to accompany a German-language performance of Jean-François Regnard’s play Le Distrait (Il Distratto in Italian).
-However, claims that symphony 59 originated first as theatre music are unproven, despite curiously theatrical elements such as the sudden horn fanfares towards the close of the second movement.
+However, claims that symphony 59 originated first as theatre music are unproven, despite theatrical elements such as the sudden horn fanfares towards the close of the second movement.

 Movements

-The work is in standard four movement form and scored for two oboes, two horns, continuo (bassoon, harpsichord) and strings.
+The work is in standard four movement form and scored for two oboes, two French horns, continuo (bassoon, harpsichord) and strings.